This post may contain affiliate links. Please read my disclosure and privacy policy.

 As simple as these cookies are to prepare. there is one critical ingredient and step I need to emphasize in order to ensure your success.

-That is the only fussy part of the recipe.
+These two tips are the only fussy parts of the recipe.
 Otherwise, it will be smooth–and oh so delicious–sailing, each and every time you make these!

 Happy baking, everyone!